idrisr/notes/mac/keychain.md

 folder.
 It is free, open source software released under the terms of the APSL.
 The command line equivalent of Keychain Access is `/usr/bin/security`.

+## keychain sharing
+* when you need to share your keychain items across different apps.
+* turn it on in entitlements

 ## ios

 * need this key in `info.plist` - `keychain-access-groups`